is the fifth studio album by John Lennon

 - Excited Show Title!: "Oh Yoko!"

-- Lighter and Softer: While Imagine does have "Gimme Some Truth," "I Don't Want to Be a Soldier" and "How Do You Sleep?", that Lennon could go in a year from singing "The dream is over the dream is over" in "God" to singing "You may say I'm a dreamer but I'm not the only one" in "Imagine" suggests that he got something out of his system.
+- Lighter and Softer: While Imagine does have "Gimme Some Truth," "I Don't Wanna Be A Soldier Mama I Don't Wanna Die" and "How Do You Sleep?", that Lennon could go in a year from singing "The dream is over the dream is over" in "God" to singing "You may say I'm a dreamer but I'm not the only one" in "Imagine" suggests that he got something out of his system.

 - Meadow Run: At the end of the "Oh Yoko!" music video.
 Though, they did it on a shore of the beach and referencing the famous scene from Wuthering Heights for they shout each other's names in the same fashion as the film.

-- "The Reason You Suck" Speech: "How Do You Sleep?", from 1971's Imagine, directed toward Paul McCartney at the depth of their mutual hatred.
+- "The Reason You Suck" Speech: "How Do You Sleep?", directed toward Paul McCartney at the depth of their mutual hatred.
 A response to Paul's "Too Many People" from Ram, released earlier the same year.
 (The two buried the hatchet a few years later.)

 - Sliding Scale of Idealism Versus Cynicism: "It's So Hard", where Lennon acknowledges both the good and difficult things about life.